-As of December 31, 2022, we had cash, cash equivalents, and marketable securities of \$348.2 million.
-We believe that our existing cash, cash equivalents and marketable securities, along with the \$100.0 million raised in our private issuance of common stock and pre-funded warrants in February 2023, will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2026.
+As of December 31, 2023, we had cash, cash equivalents, and marketable securities of \$704.3 million.
+Based on our current operating plan, we believe that our existing cash, cash equivalents and marketable securities will be sufficient to fund our operating expenses and capital expenditure requirements into the second half of 2027.